PadmarajBhat/Cloud/Optimizing Your GCP Costs.md

     * filters can be put per product or SKU (stock keeping unit) to understand what actually cnsumes the bigger pie in the billing
     * multi-region project can also put filters to region wise expenditure trend
     * duration can also be there to see the year/month/date range expenditure.
+  * In the lab Analyzing Billing Data with BigQuery :
+    * the billing data can be exported for bigquery analysis. why ? because unlike anyother storage in GCP, it does not require any dedicated storage set up as in db or schema etc. and SQL querying can ease up analysis.
+Further more Jupyter notebook can fetch the big query output to dataframe.
+    * key fields look for are Line item, cost, project name,